Sarkodie (rapper): 2013–2014: Sarkology, Sarkcess Music, and Africa Rising Campaign

-On October 30, 2013, Sarkodie released the official remix of "You Go Kill Me".
+On 30 October 2013, Sarkodie released the official remix of "You Go Kill Me".
 The song peaked at number 1 on various charts in Ghana.
 Its remix features vocals from Wizkid, Ice Prince, Navio and EL.
 In January 2014, Sarkodie released his third studio album Sarkology.
 Primarily recorded in Twi, the album features guest appearances from Fuse ODG, Davido, Tiwa Savage, Banky W., Timaya, 2 Face Idibia, Efya, Mugeez, Obrafour, Burna Boy, Vivian Chidid, Vector, Silvastone, Sk Blinks, Stonebwoy, Joey B, J Town, Lil Shaker, Raquel, Sian, Kofi B, and AKA.
 Its production was handled by Magnom, Hammer, Killbeatz, Masterkraft and Silvastone, among others.
 The album's launch concert was held at the Accra Sports Stadium in December.

 Sarkodie released the official remix of "Adonai".
 It features vocals from Castro and appeared on Capital Xtra's list of the Top 35 Afrobeats Songs.
 Sarkodie launched the Sarkcess Music record label in 2014.
 As part of the launch, he premiered the video for "Adonai" (Remix) and "Special Someone".
 Sarkodie also released the songs "Megye Wo Girl", "Love Rocks", "Chingum", and "Whine Fi Me" under the label.

 On 3 May 2014, Sarkodie performed at the 15th edition of the Ghana Music Awards.
 On 7 June 2014, he joined Miguel on stage to perform the latter's single "How Many Drinks?" at the MTV Africa Music Awards.
 In June 2014, Sarkodie collaborated with Mi Casa, Lola Rae, Davido, Diamond Platnumz and Tiwa Savage to record "Africa Rising", a song for DSTV's campaign of the same name.
 The campaign was designed to inspire Africans to partake in community-based social investment projects.
-The music video for "Africa Rising" was released on June 24, 2014.
-It was shot and directed by South African production house Callback Dream.
+The music video for "Africa Rising" was released on 24 June 2014.
+It was shot and directed by the South African production house Callback Dream.